RY997/Thesis/thesis.typ

 and relations of the application domain.

 #figure(
-  image("figures/analysis-object-model.jpg", width: 80%),
+  image("figures/analysis-object-diagram.svg", width: 80%),
   caption: [
     Analysis object model of Iris code editor feature ],
 ) <analysis-object-model>

-The IrisCodeEditorSession, a key element determined by the programming exercise, encompasses lists of IrisMessage entities dedicated to storing user interactions with Iris within the Code Editor Session.
+The IrisCodeEditorSession which is one of the subtypes of IrisSession, a key element determined by the programming exercise, encompasses lists of IrisMessage entities dedicated to storing user interactions with Iris within the Code Editor Session.
 Each IrisMessage can encapsulate lists of IrisMessageContent, a category now expanded to include multiple subtypes.
 Notably, IrisTextMessageContent represents a straightforward textual message, while IrisExercisePlan denotes a specialized type indicating an exercise plan proposed by Iris.
 The IrisExercisePlan class is further refined, comprising one to four IrisExercisePlanStep instances.

 Within the IrisExercisePlanStep, a fundamental unit of the exercise plan, lies an IrisExerciseComponent, signifying either the problem statement or one of the three distinct code repositories.
 Accompanying this is a set of instructions detailing the required modifications for the associated component.
 Crucially, an ExecutionStage attribute categorizes each step's current status, indicating whether it is pending, actively being executed, has encountered an error, or has been successfully completed.